-- 6.11 Where the proposed site is outside of a designated town centre boundary, applications should include assessments of the mix of uses within a reasonable surrounding radius, outlining how the proposed use would contribute to and support the area's function to avoid over-concentrations of uses. - 6.12 District Centres (as shown on the Policies Map) generally meet more local needs, with catchments of around 800 metres and provision of convenience goods and services.
+- 6.11 Where the proposed site within a Tower Hamlets Activity Area but outside of a Major, District or Neighbourhood designated town Centre boundary, applications should include assessments of the mix of uses within a reasonable surrounding radius, outlining how the proposed use would contribute to and support the area's function to avoid over-concentrations of uses. - 6.12 District Centres (as shown on the Policies Map) generally meet more local needs, with catchments of around 800 metres and provision of convenience goods and services.
 Typically, they contain around 10,000-50,000 square metres of retail, leisure and service floorspace, and often have specialist functions.
 They have high levels of accessibility.
-They are also generally suitable locations for housing and employment. - 6.13 While Whitechapel currently has the status of a District Centre, the opening of the Elizabeth line and the emergence of a nationally important high-tech and bio-science cluster means it has the potential to be re-designated as a Major Centre before the end of the plan period.
-Such growth in Whitechapel to enable re-designation would include delivery of a new civic centre, additional employment and retail space and public realm improvements, with a relatively high proportion of comparison goods relative to convenience goods.
+They are also generally suitable locations for housing and employment. - 6.13 While Whitechapel currently has the status of a District Centre, the opening of the Elizabeth line and the emergence of a nationally important high-tech and bioscience cluster means it has the potential to be re-designated as a Major Centre before the end of the plan period.
+Such growth in Whitechapel to enable redesignation would include delivery of a new civic centre, additional employment and retail space and public realm improvements, with a relatively high proportion of comparison goods relative to convenience goods.
 Each year, we will monitor the development of the Canary Wharf and Whitechapel town centres over the course of the plan period to provide evidence to inform future reviews of the London Plan. - 6.14 Neighbourhood Centres (as shown on the Policies Map) contain clusters of retail and services to meet the needs of a more local catchment and typically contain at least sixteen units.
 Units are predominantly small-in-scale, with convenience supermarkets of around 500 square metres tending to be the largest occupants.
 Larger neighbourhood centres may also have particular specialist functions, and can be appropriate for some leisure and night-time economy uses.
-Three new neighbourhood centres have been identified at the following locations: Burdett Road South, London City Island and South Quay, whose designation reflects existing mixed-use activity and/or responds to recent developments and anticipated population growth.
-In particular, the designation of South Quay reflects the aspiration within the South Quay Masterplan Supplementary Planning Document to create a 'high street'
+Three new neighbourhood centres have been identified at the following locations: Burdett Road South, London City Island and South Quay, whose designation reflects existing mixeduse activity and/or responds to recent developments and anticipated population growth.
+In particular, the designation of South Quay reflects the aspiration within the South Quay Masterplan Supplementary Planning Document to create a 'high street' environment along Marsh Wall, with an enhanced convenience offer and other local services to meet the immediate needs of residents.
+Such provision would complement rather than compete with the adjacent major centre at Canary Wharf.

-46 The Central Activities Zone, Major Centres and District Centres are defined in the London Plan (GLA, 2016).
+$^{^{46}}$ The Central Activities Zone, Major Centres and District Centres are defined in the London Plan (GLA, 2016).